Yandex Cloud

 • Run a test query

-• Optionally, monitor the amount of space data in Object Storage takes up
+• Monitor volume of data in Object Storage (optional step)

 • Delete the resources you created